From April, this is where you can

 Over the next few years, around 1,150 flats will be built on the 9-hectare-large site at Ostbahnhof station.
 Around 7,000 jobs will also be created.
 Over 340 flats will be available for subsidised housing construction.
 A four-stream primary school for about 400 pupils, together with several day-care centres, will provide the social infrastructure for the new quarter.

 Daily needs are also taken care of.
 Working, living and life in general are ideally combined in the Werksviertel-Mitte district.
 Shops, hotels, eateries, a comprehensive range of leisure facilities, together with numerous cultural buildings, will be created here.
 A special highlight will be the new Munich Konzerthaus, which will be built in the heart of the Werksviertel-Mitte district.
-Until construction begins, the Hi-Sky Ferris wheel will be Munich’s new landmark from Spring 2019.
+Until construction begins, the Hi-Sky giant wheel will be Munich’s new landmark from Spring 2019.
 Further information:

 Write to us at